sroeschus/sroeschus.github.io/content/posts/bdi/index.md

 ## Using the new sysctl knobs

-Tests have shown that by specifying the new sysctl knobs, the size of the dirty write-back cache can be limited accordingly.
+Tests have shown that by specifying the new sysctl knobs, the size of the dirty writeback cache can be limited accordingly.
 The following sysctl values have been used for some of the testing:
 ``` shell
   > echo 1 > /sys/class/bdi/btrfs-2/strict_limit
   > echo 1000000000 > /sys/block/nbd1/bdi/max_bytes
 ```
-It should not be expected to reach max_ratio or max_bytes of dirty write-back cache as the write-back will start before that limit is reached.
-By limiting the dirty write-back cache size also the time to write back dirty blocks to the storage device has considerably decreased and the write throughput has no more spikes and is more consistent throughput.
+It should not be expected to reach max_ratio or max_bytes of dirty writeback cache as the writeback will start before that limit is reached.
+By limiting the dirty writeback cache size also the time to write back dirty blocks to the storage device has considerably decreased and the write throughput has no more spikes and is more consistent throughput.